Road Traffic Accidents

 If you are involved in a road traffic accident, you are likely to be shocked and upset and it can be difficult to remember the correct protocol to follow.
 Here’s our quick guide to doing the right thing after a road traffic accident:

-- Firstly, it is important to establish whether you, or anyone else involved in the accident, require urgent medical attention, and to ensure that an ambulance is called if it is required.
+- Firstly, it is important to establish whether you, or anyone else involved in the road traffic accident, require urgent medical attention, and to ensure that an ambulance is called if it is required.
 Whether you think that you have been injured or not, it is important to seek medical advice as soon as possible after the accident.

 - You should call the Gardai to report a road traffic accident, and they will usually attend and take statements from the parties involved and any witnesses to the accident.
 If the accident is minor, you may be advised that the Gardai will not attend, in which case, you should visit your nearest Garda station to make a report the accident.
 You should also notify your own insurer of the accident.